rabbit19981023/laravel-nginx-mysql-docker/README.md

   my_lemp:latest
 ```

-Or just run the script to build image and run it in container:
+Or just run the script to build image and run the container:

 ```bash
 $ bash ./run.sh